 - repurposing anything

-It’s just like farmhouse, except a little fancier.
-Kind of like Laura Ingalls when she moved up from the banks of Plum Creek to the little house on the prairie.
+Kind of like Laura Ingalls before she moved up from the banks of Plum Creek to the little house on the prairie.

 What are some ways to update farmhouse?